-Supervisor Christy made a motion not to renew or extend the County Administrator's Employment Contract, effective immediately.
+It was moved by Supervisor Christy to deny the renewal and extension of the County Administrator's Employment Contract, effective immediately.
 The motion died for a lack of a second.

-It was then moved by Supervisor Grijalva and seconded by Supervisor Scott to continue the item to the Board of Supervisors' Meeting of January 19, 2021 to allow the time required to agendize an Executive Session and properly notice the employee and to extend the contract as it existed until that time.
+It was then moved by Supervisor Grijalva and seconded by Supervisor Scott to continue the item to the Board of Supervisors' Meeting of January 19, 2021, to allow the time required to agendize an Executive Session and properly notice the employee and to extend the current contract until that time.
 No vote was taken at this time.

-Supervisor Christy voiced concern regarding conducting a contract discussion behind closed doors in Executive Session rather than in a public forum.
+Supervisor Christy expressed concerns with conducting contract discussions in Executive Session and urged the Board to conduct these discussions in a public forum.